twota/terms-of-service-and-privacy-policy/README.md

 ▪ Continued use after updates constitutes continued acceptance.

 We may revise these Terms at any time.
 Any changes will be communicated through the app or via email.
 By continuing to use the app after changes are made, you accept the updated Terms.
 If you do not agree to the updated Terms, you must stop using the app immediately.
+Arbitration Clause: By agreeing to these Terms, you waive any right to a jury trial or participation in class actions or class-wide arbitration.
+Arbitration will be on an individual basis only.

 3. Eligibility

 To use “twota”, you must:

 ▪ Be at least 18 years old.